desmchoy/10X_Visium_demo/README.md

 A demonstration of 10X Visium analysis (on Sun Grid Engine)

-This pipeline takes in the raw FASTQ files for a 10X Visium experiment and will produce the Space Ranger outputs, an Excel preliminary analysis file for QC purposes and an Excel file summarising clustering results after Seurat analysis.
+This pipeline takes in the raw FASTQ files of a 10X Visium experiment and will produce the Space Ranger outputs, an Excel preliminary analysis file for QC purposes and an Excel file summarising clustering results after Seurat analysis.

 ![Space Ranger](/images/spaceranger_screen.png)